-There’s one factor you might not be considering: your debt-to-income ratio.
+There’s one factor you might not be considering: debt-to-income ratio.

 Your debt-to-income ratio is a percentage of how much debt you owe relative to your income.
-Often referred to as DTI for short, it’s an important number in your financial life.
+Often referred to as a “DTI” ratio for short, it’s an important number in your financial life.

-When applying for a loan or other type of credit, many lenders look at not only your overall credit score, but also your DTI to determine if you’re a good candidate.
-If a large chunk of your income is going to debt each month, lenders may be wary of lending you any more money.
+When applying for a loan or other type of credit, many lenders look not only at your overall credit score, but also at your DTI to determine if you’re a good candidate.
+If a large chunk of your income is going to debt each month, lenders may be wary of extending further credit.

 The lower your debt-to-income ratio, the better.
-But if you have pesky student loans, they could be pushing your DTI into the red zone, which can make you appear as a risk to creditors and make it difficult to reach your financial goals.
+But if you have pesky student loans, they could be pushing your DTI into the red zone, which can make you look risky to creditors and make it difficult to reach your financial goals.

-As if the whole concept of DTI weren’t complicated enough, you actually have two different debt-to-income ratios: front-end DTI and back-end DTI.
+As if the whole concept of debt-to-income ratio weren’t complicated enough, you actually have two different DTI ratios: front-end DTI and back-end DTI.

 Your front-end debt-to-income ratio is how much of your gross income goes toward housing costs, such as mortgage payments and insurance.
 If you don’t yet own a home and are applying for a mortgage, your front-end DTI is what you would be paying if you were approved.